Author has written 4 stories for Half-Life, Fallout, Battlestar Galactica: 2003, and Mass Effect.

 Alea Incanta Est

-Inspired in part by the premise of Harry Turtledove's Videssos Cycle series (Haven't read it yet, will get around to it), it follows the adventures of the Roman Legions under Gaius Julius Caesar who are mysteriously transported from Gaul in 52BC, just before the Battle of Alesia, to Essos (maybe the Disputed Lands, haven't figured that out yet).
+Inspired in part by the premise of Harry Turtledove's Videssos Cycle series, it follows the adventures of the Roman Legions under Gaius Julius Caesar who are mysteriously transported from Gaul in 52BC, just before the Battle of Alesia, to Essos (maybe the Disputed Lands, haven't figured that out yet).
 The story would, at first, cover Caesar and his commander's efforts to calm the 10 legions or so that he had at Alesia (all together about 50-60,000 heavy infantry, 30,000 auxila (mostly Gallic mercenary Calvary and missile troops) and untold numbers of civilian camp followers), their reaction to outside threats from the Free Cities, who obviously wouldn't be welcoming to an extremely large military force who suddenly appeared in disputed territory and, once they realize that there is no "Rome" anymore, Caesar's efforts to build a new Roman state, which will be an attempt at improving the short comings of the crumbling Republic of before and will involve territorial conquest of several Free Cities and the surrounding territory in Essos.

 At the same time, it would follow the exploits of legate Publius Licinius Crassus and his two Legions who act as a reserve and observe the Gallic relief force that laid siege to Caesar's Legions, who were laying siege to Alesia (this led to the construction of the famous double fortification walls, a prime example of Roman military engineering genius.)
 While I am a history buff, I am taking a few liberties here.
 Firstly, at this point in history, Publius was dead, he died in Parthia with his father and his Legions the year before Alesia.
 In this story, he stayed with Caesar in Gaul and his brother Marcus took his place.
 Historically speaking, Marcus [the Younger] was assigned to Caesar around the time Marcus and Publius went East.
 Here, the roles switch.
 Publius was highly respected as a commander and held the favour of Caesar himself, hey may not have advanced high enough to command two Legions by 52BC, but that doesn't really matter in the run of things, it was certainly possible.
 Secondly, there was no Roman relief force, Caesar was completely boxed in at Alesia.
 His victory there was one of his greatest achievements as a general, I think.